Form a team and register your time slots before 2.10

 The lab exercise is designed for learning device programming, so students should have an understanding of C language before starting the exercise.

-- Lecture Chapter 15: Input / Output
+- Lecture Chapter 3: Input / Output

-- How to initialize and use buttons and LEDs in the program?
+- How to initialize and use buttons and LEDs in the program

-- Lecture Chapter 16: Interrupts
+- Lecture Chapter 4: Interrupts

 - How to write an interrupt handler for a pin?

-- Lecture Chapter 17: Serial Communication
+- Lecture Chapter 5: Serial Communication

-- How to use the UART library
+- How to send data using the USB.

-- Lecture Chapter 19: State Machines
+- Lecture Chapter 7: State Machines

 - How to use a state variable between tasks?

-- Lecture Chapter 20: SensorTag Peripherals
+- Lecture Chapter 8: Peripherals

 - How to interpret sensor data from registers?